Yodsanklai Fairtex

-He trains out of Fairtex Gym in Pattaya, Thailand,

-On June 11, 2017, he announced on Facebook that he would be retiring from fighting.
-On Dec 26, 2017 he announced on Facebook that he will come back to ring in February 2018.
-In his return, Yodsanklai signed with ONE Championship.

-As of 1 November 2018, he is ranked by Combat Press 5th lightweight in the world.
-As of September 6, 2019, he is ranked the #10 lightweight in the world by Combat Press.

 Background

-Yodthanong Photirat was born in the Nong Bua Lamphu Province in Northeastern Thailand, the hotbed of Muay Thai.
+Yodthanong Photirat was born in the Udon Thani Province (now Nong Bua Lamphu Province) in Northeastern Thailand, the hotbed of Muay Thai.
 He was introduced to the sport by his older brother Yodkangwan and started practicing when he was eight years old after watching his brothers' fights.
 He had his first fight at a temple fair in Ban Na Dee, his hometown, and received a fight fee of 20 ฿.

 Career

 Before joining Fairtex in 2005, Yodsanklai fought for three camps: Saknipaporn, Sit-Khru-Od and Petchyindee.
 In August 2005, fighting under the name of Yodsanklai Petchyindee (ยอดแสนไกล เพชรยินดี), he won one of the most prestigious Muay Thai titles, the Lumpinee Stadium belt, by knocking out Runglaew.
 He became the 154 pound WBC Muay Thai World Champion by defeating Australian John Wayne Parr on December 10, 2005, in Gold Coast, Australia.
 In 2005, he won the Champion of Thailand (154 lb) title.

 On June 30, 2006, Yodsanklai made his K-1 Max debut at Superfight at the K-1 World MAX 2006 World Championship Final held in Yokohama, Japan.
 He won against Kamal el Amrani by three round unanimous decision.
 Yodsanklai defended his WBC title on November 11, 2006, against Mark Vogel in Wuppertal, Germany, winning the fight by first round elbow knockout.

 On November 29, 2007, Yodsanklai had a non-title contest at the "France vs Thailand" event held in Paris, France, against the Frenchmen Farid Villaume.
 Yodsanklai won the fight by third round referee stoppage TKO.

 He fought former stablemate Kem Sitsongpeenong at Muay Thai Combat Mania: Pattaya in Pattaya, Thailand, on December 30, 2012, at a weight of 71 kg/156 lb, with same-day weigh-ins.
 Despite having not made such a low weight in a number of years, Yod came in at the limit in visibly better shape than in most of his recent fights and KO'd Kem with an elbow in round three.

-Yod knocked out Gregory Choplin in round three at Lion Fight 8 in Las Vegas, Nevada, USA, on January 25, 2013.
+Yod knocked out Gregory Choplin in round three at Lion Fight 8 in Las Vegas, Nevada, US, on January 25, 2013.
 He defeated Yohan Lidon by unanimous decision in a rematch at Warriors Night in Levallois, France, on March 2, 2013.
 On April 19, 2013, Yodsanklai TKO'd Naimjon Tuhtaboyev in round two at Thai Fight in Pattaya.

-In June 2013, it was initially reported that Yodsanklai would fight Antuan Siangboxing at Thai Fight in Bangkok.
+In June 2013, it was initially reported that Yodsanklai would fight Antoine Pinto at Thai Fight in Bangkok.
 However, his opponent was later switched to Kazbek Zubarov.
 He won via TKO at the end of round one when Zubarov suffered an injury.